-In April 2019, we adopted the 2019 Employee Stock Purchase Plan (ESPP), which became effective in connection with the IPO.
+In April 2019, we adopted the 2019 Employee Stock Purchase Plan ("ESPP"), which became effective in connection with the IPO.
 A total of 9,000,000 shares of our Class A common stock were initially reserved for issuance under the ESPP.
 The number of shares of our Class A common stock reserved for issuance will automatically increase on February 1 of each calendar year, beginning on February 1, 2020 through February 1, 2029, by the lesser of (1) 1% of the total number of shares of our common stock (both Class A and Class B) outstanding on the last day of the fiscal year before the date of the automatic increase, and (2) 7,500,000 shares; provided that before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (1) and (2).

-Generally, all regular employees, including executive officers, employed by us or by any of our designated affiliates, except for those holding five percent or more of the total combined voting power or value of all classes of our stock, may participate in the ESPP and may contribute, normally through payroll deductions, up to 20% of their earnings (as defined in the ESPP) for the purchase of our Class A common stock under the ESPP.
-Unless otherwise determined by our board of directors, Class A common stock will be purchased for the accounts of employees participating in the ESPP at a price per share that is at least the lesser of (1) 85% of the fair market value of a share of our Class A common stock on the first date of an offering, or (2) 85% of the fair market value of a share of our Class A common stock on the fair market value of a share of our Class A common stock at the ESPP at a rate in excess of \$25,000 worth of our Class A common stock based on the fair market value per share of our Class A common stock at the beginning of an offering for each calendar year such purchase right is outstanding.
-The initial offering period began on April 18, 2019.
-As of April 30, 2019, no shares of our Class A common stock have been purchased under the ESPP.
+Generally, all regular employees, including executive officers, employed by us or by any of our designated affiliates, except for those holding 5% or more of the total combined voting power or value of all classes of our stock, may participate in the ESPP and may contribute, normally through payroll deductions, up to 20% of their earnings (as defined in the ESPP) for the purchase of our Class A common stock under the ESPP.
+Unless otherwise determined by our board of directors, Class A common stock will be purchased for the accounts of employees participating in the ESPP at a price per share equal to the lesser of (1) 85% of the fair market value of a share of our Class A common stock on the first date of an offering, or (2) 85% of the fair market value of a share of our Class A common stock on the fair market value of a share of our Class A common stock at the beginning of an offering for each calendar year such purchase right is outstanding or 3,000 shares.
+The 2019 ESPP provides for, at maximum, 27 months offering periods with four offering dates, generally in June and December of each year.
+The first offering period began on April 18, 2019.
+As of October 31, 2019, no shares of our Class A common stock have been purchased under the ESPP.